-Europe is now spending a harsh winter due to the inflation first ever in 40 years and the worst energy crisis in history.
+Europe is now spending a harsh winter due to the highest inflation in 40 years and the worst energy crisis in history.

 This was compounded by price hikes.
-As a result, European residents are surviving hard time and factories and shops are closed one after another.
+As a result, Europeans are surviving in difficult circumstances and factories and shops are closed one after another.

-One of the ways out of the current economic crisis is to diversify external trade.
+One of the ways to get out of the current economic crisis is to diversify external trade.
 This is common economic knowledge.

-But Europe is wavering in its attitude just reading the face of the “inspector”- the U.S.
+However, Europe is wavering in its attitude just reading the face of the “inspector,” the US.

-Recently, Germany is under pressure from the U.S. to stop China’s investment in Hamburg Port, one of the three major ports in Europe.
-Meanwhile, the Netherlands has also come under pressure from Washington to limit its semiconductor manufacturing equipment export to China.
+Recently, Germany is under pressure from the US to stop China’s investment in Hamburg Port, one of the three major ports in Europe.
+The Netherlands has also come under pressure from Washington to limit its semiconductor manufacturing equipment export to China.

-Ukrainian crisis caused by the U.S.-led eastward advance of NATO has disturbed the security of Europe.
-Taking advantage of this, the U.S. has pushed EU and the European countries into the quagmire of the Ukrainian crisis.
+The Ukrainian crisis caused by the US-led eastward advance of NATO has disturbed the security of Europe.
+Taking advantage of this, the US has pushed the EU and European countries into the quagmire of the Ukrainian crisis.

-I want to remind you that the U.S. used the Ukrainian situation as a good opportunity to create a windfall by conducting a large-scale transaction while the entire Europe is suffering a nightmare of security crisis, economic crisis and energy crisis due to the Ukrainian crisis.
+Let me remind you that the US used the Ukrainian situation as a good opportunity to reap a windfall by conducting a large-scale transaction while the whole of Europe is suffering a nightmare of security crisis, economic crisis and energy crisis due to the Ukrainian crisis.

-As reported by the Bloomberg news agency, the U.S. sold its liquefied gas to Europe at four-fold price of its domestic sale despite the fact that Europe has already suffered a tremendous loss of US$ 1 trillion after giving up gas import from Russia.
+As the Bloomberg news agency recently reported, the US sold its liquefied gas to Europe at four-fold price of its domestic sale despite the fact that Europe has already suffered a tremendous loss of US$ 1 trillion after giving up gas import from Russia.

-There is a saying “Friend in need is a friend indeed”.
-I am now wondering what a word is proper to describe a friend who lives by racketeering his friend when he is in need now.
+There is a saying that “A friend in need is a friend indeed”.
+I am now wondering which word is proper to describe a friend who lives by racketeering his friend when he is in need now.

-Moreover, the U.S. once again proved the fact that there is no limit on its greed by publishing “Inflation Reduction Act”, the U.S.-priority law, taking no account of the straightened circumstances of its allies who are struggling to overcome the current economic crisis.
+Moreover, the US once again revealed that there is no limit on its greed by publishing “Inflation Reduction Act”, an American-first law, taking no account of the difficult circumstances of its allies who are struggling to overcome the current economic crisis.

-It is the evil design of the U.S. to contain and weaken the radical economic growth of China even at the cost of sacrificing entire Europe.
+It is the evil design of the US to contain and weaken the rapid economic growth of China even at the cost of sacrificing the whole of Europe.

-The total amount of trade by Germany, the Netherlands and France between China are no less than US$ 235 billion, US$ 100 billion and US$ 80 billion respectively.
-For them and other European countries, it is tantamount to a suicidal act to exclude China from the global industrial chain and to reject Chinese market as required by the U.S.
+The total amount of trade by Germany, the Netherlands and France with China are no less than US$ 235 billion, US$ 100 billion and US$ 80 billion respectively.
+For them and other European countries, it is tantamount to a suicidal act to exclude China from the global industrial chain and reject the Chinese market as required by the US.

-The U.S. is instigating its allies to seek confrontation and use it as a good chance to hit the jackpot and to fish in troubled waters.
-EU and European countries should see through such evil intention of the U.S. and break from their conventional habit of depending on the U.S. at the earliest date possible.
+The US is instigating its allies to seek confrontation and use it as a good chance to hit the jackpot and fish in troubled waters.
+The EU and European countries should see through such evil intention of the US and break from their conventional habit of depending on the US at the earliest date possible.

 Independent foreign policy will be the only choice for Europe.